Media-Ed-Online/intro-web-dev-2017aut/modules/topic-05/_posts/2017-01-08-form-input.md

 ## Input Elements of Forms:
 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none;" />
 The "Input Element" is used to collect data from users.
 This is an element that you will likely use often as a web developer.
 The data collected by this element can be sent as part of a bunch of data in a form element to a server.
-This element can also be accessed through client-side javascript, allowing developers to create ways of getting data they can process on the client-computer.
+This element can also be accessed through client-side JavaScript, allowing developers to create ways of getting data they can process on the client-computer.

 ### Attributes
 <p style="font-size: x-large"><span style="color: #79AF33; font-weight: bold;"><input</span> <span style="color: #999">type="..." name="..." id="..."</span> <span style="color: #79AF33; font-weight: bold;">/></span></p>